Working to find actionable solutions to the nation's key challenges.

 Thomas H. Kean

-Former 9/11 Commission Co-Chair, Former Governor of New Jersey
+Co-Chair, National Security Program; Former Governor of New Jersey

 Pete V. Domenici

-Senior Fellow, Former U.S. Senator from New Mexico
+Senior Fellow and Co-Chair, Debt Reduction Task Force; Former Senator from New Mexico

-Pete V. Domenici is a BPC senior fellow, and he co-chaired its Debt Reduction Task Force, Health Care Cost Containment Initiative, and Task Force on Defense Budget and Strategy.
-Domenici served as a senator from New Mexico longer than any other person.
+Pete V. Domenici is a BPC senior fellow and co-chair of its Debt Reduction Task Force, Health Care Cost Containment Initiative, and Task Force on Defense Budget and Strategy.
+He served as chairman and ranking minority member of both the budget and energy committees.